ldbecode/exercise-exquisite-corpse/README.md

 ##Then, after savoring that crunchy and tasty bite, I always feel ready to dive into the icy waters.
 ##I love the rolling waves and the sound of icebergs cracking in the distance.
 ##It gives me incredible energy for my next fishing adventure.
+My fishing rod started vibrating like it just drank three espressos.
+A fish looked at me like I was the one getting caught.
+I slipped on a rock and invented a new dance: **the salmon shuffle**.